-I step out of the safe and warm yoga practice space and into Ibiza’s stunning nature setting, a cross between my living room and complete open-air freedom.
+I step out of the safe and warm yoga practice space and into the stunning nature setting of Ibiza, a cross between my living room and complete open-air freedom.
 A selection of healing herbal teas await.
 After the deeply calming and restorative practice we have just completed I am unsure whether I need a revitalize, revive, women’s blend or, to stay in the zone, zen tea.

 Suzanne finishes up dialoguing in her heartfelt manner with her students in the way she does, steps out of the yoga space with a kind of quiet assurance and sits down on the plush sofa.
 Her smile beaming a sincere sense of joy derived from her practice and the love she holds so genuinely for each and every one of her students.

 She lets her hair loose from its studious bun and her long brown hair settles on her shoulders in a relaxed way.
 We sip tea and chit chat about life and children, then begin the interview.